IBM/network-config-analyzer/smt_experiments/README.md

 - with only prefix constraints, in some cases Z3SimpleStringSet is better and in some MinDFA.
 - with a combination of prefix and suffix constraints, in most cases Z3SimpleStringSet is better, but in some cases

+## sensitivity_to_constraint_length
+- I had some thoughts that z3 might be sensitive to the length of the string constraint that it is given.
+- Thus, I wanted to check that in the file `sensitivity_to_constraint_length.py`.
+- It does seem to have some effect, but not that significant.

+## multiple_string_dimensions
+- The results are a little unexpected.
+It was not a simple conclusion of the `multiple_integer_dimensions` experiment results and the `string_single_dim_experiments` results.
+- From `multiple_integer_dimensions` we would expect that Z3ProductSet gets an advantage over CanonicalHyperCubeSet as #dims increases.
+- From `string_single_dim_experiments` we would expect that Z3StringSet performs better than MinDFA when the number of cubes increases.
+- From the previous two facts, I would expect that in multiple string dimensions, Z3ProductSet will have a clear advantage over CanonicalHyperCubeSet, but this does not seem to be the case.
+- It appears that the `contained_in` operation that takes the most time is checking `superset.contained_in(s)`, that is, adding a cube to the set `s` and getting `superset`, and then checking if the new set is contained in the old set.
+The solver needs to find a counter-example for that I think.
+-

+### add_cube_non_overlapping
+- I think that some strange results with CanonicalHyperCubeSet is due to the fact that MinDFA is using caching.
+- Z3 operations are only syntactic, this makes the time pretty low.
+- We see an increase in the time it takes to add a cube as #cubes increases, to about
+  - 0.1 seconds in #dims=4.
+  - 0.06 seconds in #dims=8.
+  - 0.06 seconds in #dims=12.

+### add_cube_overlapping
+- Similarly to the non-overlapping case, the longest time is for #dims=4 which I think might be due to caching with MinDFA.
+- The time increases as #cubes increases, and gets to:
+  - 10 seconds with #dims=4
+  - 2 seconds with #dims=8
+  - 5 seconds with #dims=12

+### add_hole_non_overlapping
+- Similar trend as add_cube, but the numbers are lower.
+  - 0.01 for #dims=4
+  - 0.01 for #dims=8
+  - 0.0125 for #dims=12

+### add_hole_overlapping
+- It appears that most of the results are quite similar and fast, but some take significantly longer, like
+#cubes=21, and #dims=4, or #dims=12 which take significantly more than the rest of the points.
+I suspect that it might
+be due to caching.
+- highlights:
+  - 8 seconds with #dims=4, #cubes=21
+  - 0.8 sec with #dims=8, #cubes=24
+  - 5 seconds with #dims=12, #cubes=21

+### contained_in_non_overlapping
+- In this case, it is pretty obvious that CanonicalHyperCubeSet outperforms Z3ProductSet, by a few orders of magnitude.
+- with #dims=4, #cubes=24 it gets to ~25 seconds
+- with #dims=8, #cubes=24 it gets to ~40 seconds
+- with #dims=12, #cubes=24 it gets to ~200 seconds
+- In some cases Z3ProductSet takes more time, and less in others.
+It is interesting to characterize this.
+- In all of the above, CanonicalHyperCubeSet time is close to 0.

+### contained_in_overlapping
+- In this case, there is more competition between Z3ProductSet and CanonicalHyperCubeSet.
+- It appears that there is 1 example that takes Z3 more time, and the other examples are OK.
+- with #dims=4, Z3ProductSet and CanonicalHyperCubeSet perform comparably. for some instances Z3ProductSet is slower, and for others, CanonicalHyperCubeSet is slower.
+The longest time for both is with Z3, ~20 seconds.
+- with #dims=8, Z3ProductSet (on the tough example) is slower than CanonicalHyperCubeSet.
+The worst time gets to around 30 seconds, with Z3ProductSet.
+- with #dims=12, it is again not so clear which is preferable, Z3ProductSet or CanonicalHyperCubeSet.
+The worst time is ~30 seconds with both CanonicalHyperCubeSet and Z3ProductSet.

+### creation_non_overlapping
+- we can see a steady growth in time as #cubes increases.
+- the times for #dims=4 is the highest, I suspect it is an effect of caching.
+- The top time is 0.2 seconds with #dims=4, and ~0.15 seconds with #dims=8,12.

+### creation_overlapping
+- We can see that the creation times with CanonicalHyperCubeSet are worse with overlapping cubes.
+- We can see a similar trend to the non-overlapping case, but with higher numbers:
+  - #dims=4, ~15 seconds
+  - #dims=8, ~5 seconds (I think that we get a faster time than with #dims=4 is due to MinDFA caching)
+  - #dims=12, ~25 seconds

 ## Analyzing traces
 ### How to run analysis: